 Ngā okanga taunaki kia haumaru tonu ai Booster shots for ongoing protection

 All whānau members aged 16 and over who have been fully vaccinated for at least three months are encouraged to get a free booster.

 Current evidence shows your protection against infection after two doses slowly decreases over time.
-A booster dose will give you greater immunity against COVID-19, including Omicron.
-A booster also helps reduce the chance of more serious infection, and you will be less likely to need hospitalisation.
-Find out more here
+A booster dose will give you greater immunity against COVID-19.
+A booster will also help reduce the likelihood of becoming seriously ill, and you will be less likely to have to go to hospital if you get COVID-19.

-Once vaccinated, it is still important to keep up these practices:
+If you get vaccinated, it is still important to keep up good practices.

 - Continue to wear a face mask when you are in indoor public places.

 - If you are sick, stay home and get tested for COVID-19.